Gina Carano is off ‘The Mandalorian’ over ‘abhorrent and unacceptable’ social media posts, Lucasfilm says

 Carano, 38, first gained fame in the late 2000s as a decorated mixed martial artist, with her popularity in the fighting world leading some to call her “the face of women’s MMA.”
 Upon retirement in 2009, Carano transitioned into acting, appearing in films such as “Fast & Furious 6” and “Deadpool.”

-She came to playing Dune after producer Jon Favreau, the showrunner of “The Mandalorian,” created the character with the mixed martial arts legend in mind.
+She came to playing Dune after producer Jon Favreau, the showrunner of “The Mandalorian,” created the character with the MMA legend in mind.
 Favreau tried out no other actresses for the role and even named the character after Carano.
 Her portrayal as a battle-hardened mercenary was met with positive reviews, with many lauding her on-screen performance as an inspiration for young women.

 “The Mandalorian’s Cara Dune Is The Feminist Badass We Needed From Star Wars,” read a 2019 headline from the entertainment website PopSugar.

-But as her fame grew this year, critics took note of her history of controversial and derogatory social media posts.
+But as her fame grew over the last year, critics took note of her history of controversial and derogatory social media posts.
 In August, Carano blasted “cowards and bullies” for criticizing her lack of public support for Black Lives Matter and liked posts disparaging the movement.
 The next month, she was accused of ridiculing transgender pronouns by adding “boop/bop/beep” to her Twitter profile.
 She pushed back against critics who accused her of being transphobic, saying she did it to expose “the bullying mentality of the mob.”

 “I decided to put 3 VERY controversial words in my bio.. beep/bop/boop,” she tweeted.
 “I’m not against trans lives at all.
 They need to find less abusive representation.”